 Certainly such trust is key to religious faith.

 Having all come far short of the glory of God, repentance calls for our determination to walk with meekness in righteous paths, keeping the commandments, showing charity (the pure love of Christ) toward our neighbors, as did the good Samaritan.

-We partake of the Sacrament in remembrance of the body and blood of Jesus Christ sacrificed for us, and do our best to show that same mercy for others that He showed for us.
+We partake of the Sacrament in remembrance of the body and blood of Jesus Christ sacrificed for us, and do our best to show that same mercy for others that He shows for us.

 When some of those obstacles to experiencing the joy experienced by the Wise Men confront us in our daily lives, we can resort to prayer, to studying, and to remembering that we are not alone.

 In doing so, we can remember that we have the hope of forgiveness, and we can rise above each obstacle to show love, mercy, and kindness to those around us.